jinbow/Octopus/README.md

 # Octupus
 Offline calculation of particle trajectories

-This module is in a development stage.
+This model is in a development stage.
 Email me for questions.

 Jinbo Wang <jinbow@gmail.com>
 Scripps Institution of Oceanography